ericreeves/ericreeves.github.io/source/_posts/2013-05-02-ci-and-team-chef-workflow-using-berkshelf.markdown

 * [Berkshelf] - Berkshelf.com has a great overview of how to get started.
 * [Jamie@ChefConf] - Jamie Winsor gave an awesome talk about 'The Berkshelf Way' at ChefConf 2013.
-* [FoodFightShow] - Jamie Winsor gave an awesome talk about 'The Berkshelf Way' at ChefConf 2013.
+* [FoodFightShow] - If you use Chef, you should listen to this show.
+Because of reasons.

 *Berkshelf FTW.*